Become a Carpentries Instructor¶

 Provide opportunities for participants to practise and build teaching skills.

-Prepare participants to use these skills in teaching Carpentry workshops.
+Prepare participants to use these skills in teaching Carpentries workshops.

 Our Instructor community includes researchers, librarians, data scientists, and many others from a wide range of backgrounds, disciplines, career stages, and countries.
 Many of our Instructors are people who have attended a Carpentries workshop, and who have been inspired to go on and train as Instructors to share the skills they learned and now use in their work.